There are amazing structures all over the planet, and in this post, we’re taking a closer look at some of the most famous towers in the world.

 The Eiffel Tower has a total height of 324 meters (1,063 feet) measured to the tip.

-It was originally constructed to become the centerpiece of the 1889 World Fair and wasn’t actually meant to remain in place.
+It was originally constructed to become the centerpiece of the 1889 World Fair and wasn’t meant to remain in place.
 Instead, the plan was to demolish the tower and sell the metal for scrap basically after a couple of years.

 Luckily, its creator, Gustave Eiffel, managed to avoid that and we can still enjoy this remarkable tower today!